dirapota/alphafold-training/README.md

   - Modeling protein–ligand complexes with Boltz-2 (an AF3-class model) using SMILES inputs
   - Complementary tools: LIVIA and PAE Viewer for advanced analysis
   - A look towards alternative structure prediction methods: ESMFold2 and BioEmu

+## Learning outcomes

+By the end of this course, participants will be able to:

+- Run AlphaFold2 predictions independently using ColabFold, including advanced options such as custom MSAs, multimer mode, and conformation sampling
+- Use the AlphaFold Server to model diverse molecular assemblies (proteins, small molecules, metal ions)
+- Interpret confidence metrics and critically assess whether a prediction is biologically meaningful
+- Validate predicted models against experimental data and structural databases
+- Apply complementary tools (Mol*, Foldseek, SWISS-MODEL) as part of a complete structure prediction workflow

+## Format

+Lectures, hands-on computational tutorials, and group discussion.
+No GPU or local installation required.
+All exercises run in Google Colab and publicly accessible web servers.

+## Target audience

+Life scientists with a basic background in molecular biology or biochemistry who want to incorporate deep learning-based protein structure prediction into their research.
+Prior programming experience is not required.

 ## License